 - 3. No electronic multiple message sign may be placed or located closer than 100 feet from an existing electronic multiple message sign on same side of the street or highway; provided, however, such sign may be located within 100 feet of another electronic multiple message sign when the signs are separated by buildings or other obstructions so that only one sign is visible from the street or highway at any one time.
 The message displayed on each multiple message sign shall remain fixed for at least ten (10.0) seconds, with a transition between messages not to exceed two (2.0) seconds.
-All electronic multiple message signs shall be equipped with a fully operational light sensor that automatically adjusts the intensity of the sign so that it does not operate at an intensity level of more than 0.3 foot-candles over ambient light as measured at a distance of 150 feet from the sign face.
-All electronic multiple message signs shall be programmed with a default that will freeze the display in one static position, display a full black screen, or turn off the display, if a malfunction occurs. - 4.
-If the Building Official finds an electronic sign or any display, or any effect thereon, causes excessive glare or impairs the vision of the drivers of any motor vehicles, or otherwise serves to distract or interfere with the safe operation of motor vehicles, then, upon the Building Official's written notification of his or her finding, the owner of the sign shall promptly and within not more than 48 hours of receipt of such notice produce evidence acceptable to the Building Official that the sign is operating in accordance with this section and best industry practices for digital signs.
+All electronic multiple message signs shall be programmed with a default design that will freeze the message displayed on the sign in one position if a malfunction occurs. - 4.
+Electronic multiple message signs may incorporate movement and animation, including changing colors, provided that if the Building Official finds an electronic sign or any display or effect thereon causes excessive glare or impairs the vision of the driver of any motor vehicle, or otherwise serves to distract or interfere with the safe operation of a motor vehicle, then, upon the Building Official's written notification of his or her finding, the owner of the sign shall promptly and not within more than 48 hours of receipt of such notice reduce the intensity of the sign to a level acceptable to the Building Official.